erindhoxha/fadis-bootcamp-gatsby-netlify-starter/src/pages/index.md

 image: /img/pexels-koolshooters-9945075.jpg
 heading: Welcome to Fadi's Bootcamp & Boxing
-subheading: We help people lose fat and keep it off by teaching balance and how to fit all kinds of foods
+subheading: We help people lose fat and keep it off by teaching balance and how to fit all kinds of food
 mainpitch:
   title: Why join us?
   description: Not only we help people lose fat and keep it off by teaching
-    balance and how to fit all kinds of foods, we track your weight and help you reach your goals.
+    balance and how to fit all kinds of food, we track your weight and help you reach your goals.
 description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee